mazwat/mazwat.github.io/software-architecture-lm.md

 Lets explore this further in an example which is adapted from this medium article:
 [https://medium.com/unity-hub/unity-solid-s-single-responsibility-6707d9569e73](https://medium.com/unity-hub/unity-solid-s-single-responsibility-6707d9569e73)

+PIC HERE

+Here you can see there's a picture of an

 ```c#
 public  class  ChangeColorPropagateColor : MonoBehaviour
 {